crmcarecloud/api-php-client/docs/Api/PurchasesApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **postPurchaseRecommendedRewards**
-> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse200118 postPurchaseRecommendedRewards($body, $accept_language)
+> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse200128 postPurchaseRecommendedRewards($body, $accept_language)

-Recommended best rewards
+Best rewards for purchase

 Method returns all available rewards for POS installation.
 The output contains list of all available and valid rewards.
 Each reward contains a parameter of maximum usage of rewards in a purchase.
 If amount equals zero, reward can not be applied.
-Rewards are allways connected to products through bill items.
+Rewards are always connected to products through bill items.

 ### Example
 ```php